Mariah Carey, Ex-Manager Feuding Over Bryan Tanaka Romance After Shock Firing

 Mariah Carey reportedly fired her longtime manager Stella Bulochnikov because of her boy toy, Bryan Tanaka, reportedly told her to do so.

-Page Six reported at the time that Bryan has taken quite the administrative role in Mariah’s life, in what seems to be a move to manage her career instead.
+Page Six reported at the time that Bryan has taken quite the administrative role in Mariah’s life in what seems to be a move to manage her career instead.

 Tanaka, who started out as a dancer for Mariah Carey back in 2006, has since fallen in love with the songstress, but from what sources say, it’s no secret that Bryan wants to control the 47-year-old’s day-to-day life.